-•Review and approve the Company's overall compensation philosophy.

-- •Design and administer the Company's executive compensation programs and policies that are aligned with business and compensation objectives. - •Evaluate the performance of the Company's President and CEO and approve his compensation and other terms of employment. - •Determine and approve the annual compensation of the Company's executive officers and Section 16 officers. - •Administer the Company's incentive and stock plans, including establishing guidelines, interpreting plan documents, selecting participants, approving grants and awards and making other decisions regarding the operation of such plans. - •Review and make recommendations to the Board concerning director compensation. - •Retain outside advisors; directly retain and oversee the Company's independent compensation consultant. - •Review the compensation policies and practices to determine areas of resulting risk.
+- Review and approve the Company's overall compensation philosophy. - Design and administer the Company's executive compensation programs and policies that are aligned with business and compensation objectives. - Evaluate the performance of the Company's President and CEO and approve his compensation and other terms of employment. - Determine and approve the annual compensation of the Company's executive officers and Section 16 officers. - Administer the Company's incentive and stock plans, including establishing guidelines, interpreting plan documents, selecting participants, approving grants and awards and making other decisions regarding the operation of such plans. - Review and make recommendations to the Board concerning director compensation. - Retain outside advisors; directly retain and oversee the Company's independent compensation consultant. - Review the compensation policies and practices to determine areas of resulting risk. - Plan for executive succession planning, other than CEO.